 Average Monthly Price: The average sales price for listings in this niche.

 Niche Score: The Niche Score is graded on a scale of 1-10 where 10 is the highest opportunity and 1 is the lowest.
-The score is calculated based on the demand, competition, and the quality of the listings in this niche.
+The score is calculated based on the demand, competition, and quality of the listings in this niche.

 Amazon Keyword research is your key to the success of selling on Amazon as mentioned previously in this Jungle Scout review.
-You should make sure that people are searching for the specific keywords to find your product, and your Amazon listings are optimized to match those keywords.
+You should make sure that people are searching for specific keywords to find your product, and that your Amazon listings are optimized to match those keywords.

-It is very important to research your product keywords, otherwise it will be just a guess, and you just hope that something will work.
+It is very important to research your product keywords, otherwise, it will be just a guess, and you just hope that something will work.

-30-day search volume (Exact and Broad) – Number of times keyword was searched in 30 days on Amazon search and whether it was an exact match or a broad match of the keyword
+30-day search volume (Exact and Broad) – Number of times a keyword was searched in 30 days on Amazon search and whether it was an exact match or a broad match of the keyword